AequilibraE/aequilibrae/docs/source/validation_benchmarking/ipf_performance.rst

 The figure below compares the :ref:`AequilibraE's IPF runtime` with one core with the benchmark Python code.
 From the figure below, we can notice that the runtimes were practically the same for the instances with 1,000 zones or less.
-As the number of zones increases, AequilibraE demonstrated to be faster than the benchmark python code in instances with :math: 1000 < zones < 10000, but it was a slower than the benchmark for the larger instances with 10,000 and 15,000 zones.
-It's worth mentioning that the user can set up a threshold for AequilibraE's IPF function, as well as uses more than one core to speed up the fitting process.
+As the number of zones increases, AequilibraE demonstrated to be faster than the benchmark python code in instances with :math: 1,000 < zones < 10,000, but it was a slower than the benchmark for the larger instances with 10,000 and 15,000 zones.
+It's worth mentioning that the user can set up a threshold for AequilibraE's IPF function, as well as use more than one core to speed up the fitting process.

 .. image:: ../images/ipf_runtime_aequilibrae_vs_benchmark.png